Sandeepgaddam5432/remote-desktop-workflows/README.md

 **Q: Can I access this from anywhere?**
 A: Yes, as long as you have the tunnel URL and cloudflared client installed.

+**Q: Can I use this on rooted/jailbroken devices?**
+A: Yes, but be careful with security.
+Don't store sensitive data.

+**Q: Why not use Google Play Store Termux?**
+A: Play Store version is outdated (Android 7 target) and has many broken features.
+F-Droid version is actively maintained.

 ---

 ## 🤝 Contributing